Stanko/Stanko.github.io/_posts/2017-10-07-webpack-babel-react-revisited.md

 and at the end you'll find our modest `console.log`.
 Webpack's code does all the work with modules
 - connecting them together while keeping them in separate scopes.
-At this point we not leveraging that (yet).
+At this point we are not leveraging that (yet).

 This command runs webpack using our `app.js` as entry and outputs the result to the `dist` folder.
 As it already looks complicated we'll start moving webpack configuration to a file.